zxeltor/STOCombatAnalyzer/README.md

 You could also run the dotnet cli build and run commands from inside the zxeltor.StoCombatAnalyser.Interface project folder as well.

-## Release and package installer
+## Release Info and Download
-I've been playing with a ClickOnce installer.
-I will make it available once I figure things out.
+See the [wiki](https://github.com/zxeltor/STOCombatAnalyzer/wiki) for more details.

 ## Quick Start
 After you have a successful build, do the following to get started using the application.